 - Can I be fair, positive and neutral within my thoughts towards myself and others?

 It’s so true with myself also.
 I remember after my 12th standard exams, I had my entrance exam.
 I was scoring constantly low in my practice tests.
 Somewhere mind started believing, “I will not make it this time.”
-To no surprise I realised I never got a seat for medical as my score was falling short.
+To no surprise I realized I never got a seat for medical as my score was falling short.

 Having right mind-set to begin with is the first step.
-I realised that either I change my assumptions as per situations or I train my mind to carry right and positive thinking throughout.
+I realized that either I change my assumptions as per situations or I train my mind to carry right and positive thinking throughout.
 Yes!
 Working towards making it a reality is the must step that needs to be followed

 I will be conscious about my assumptions and have my action plan to work with my mind-set.

 - The way I will begin my day,

 - The way I will parent my child,

 - The way I will express love in my marriage